Zantac Recall Cancer Lawsuit

 If you have taken Zantac or ranitidine and been diagnosed with cancer, you may have a case against the manufacturers.
 Contact GoldenbergLaw today for a free case evaluation.

 Zantac and ranitidine are being recalled due to contamination with the probable human carcinogen NDMA.
 According to Valisure’s Citizen’s Petition, all types of Zantac and ranitidine are affected by the NDMA contamination.
 The problem is with the molecular structure of the drug, which is consistent across all types of both branded Zantac and generic ranitidine.

-The FDA recommends that patients who wish to stop taking prescription versions of Zantac and ranitidine should speak with their physicians before making any changes.
-The FDA further noted that consumers taking over-the-counter versions of Zantac or ranitidine can consider other other-the-counter alternatives such as Pepcid (famotidine), Tagamet (cimetidine), Nexium (esomeprazole), Prevacid (lansoprazole), and Prilosec (omeprazole).
-Testing conducted by FDA to date have not shown any NDMA in these mediations.
+The FDA recommends that patients who take prescription versions of Zantac and ranitidine should speak with their physicians before making any changes.
+The FDA further noted that consumers taking over-the-counter versions of Zantac or ranitidine should cease use of these products and safety dispose of any remaining medication.

 NDMA and other related nitrosamines (such as NDEA and NMBA) were also discovered in other medications, including valsartan and losartan somewhat recently.
 While the reason for the contamination in those drugs relates to the manufacturing process, as opposed to the molecular makeup of the drug, the risks of NDMA exposure can result in many of the same types of cancers and other complications.

 If you have been diagnosed with cancer after using Zantac or ranitidine, you may be entitled to compensation for your injuries.
 Contact GoldenbergLaw for a free consultation and to learn more about the Zantac litigation.